javierllaca/lute-tab/README.txt

 By Javier Llaca
 ------------------------

-Converts alphabetic renaissance lute tablature to numeric tablature.
+Converts French lute tablature to numeric tablature.